demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

 }
 ```

-Now you would be getting an compiler error
+Now you would be getting a compiler error

 ![Bind Error](/img/fsharp/series/fstweet/bind-error.png)